 On August 28, 2012, MEAG Power issued the Series 2012A Project P Note in a maximum aggregate principal amount to be outstanding from time to time not to exceed \$107,029,000.
 The Series 2012A Project P Note was issued to evidence MEAG Power's obligation to repay advances made by the trustee of the Municipal Competitive Trust to MEAG Power, as an investment of funds on deposit in the Municipal Competitive Trust, and the interest thereon.
 Such advances will be used by MEAG Power to finance a portion of the costs of acquisition and construction and financing costs of Project P. The Series 2012A Project P Note constitutes a "Bond" within the meaning of the Project P Bond Resolution and is on a parity with the Series 2010A&B Project P Bonds, the Series 2010A Project P Notes and the Series 2015A Project P Bonds, except that the Series 2012A Project P Note is not payable from amounts on deposit in the Debt Service Reserve Account in the Debt Service Fund established pursuant to the Project P Bond Resolution.
-In conjunction with the amendments to the Project P Credit Agreement described under "MEAG POWER - Bulk Power Supply Operations - The Vogtle Units 3&4 Projects - General" herein, the maturity date of the Series 2012A Project P Note has been extended to September 25, 2018 and the maximum aggregate principal amount thereof has been reduced to \$100,000,000.
-On January 29, 2016, MEAG Power repaid \$88,242,000 of the outstanding principal amount of the Series 2012A Project P Note.
-On April 15, 2016, MEAG Power received an additional advance under the Series 2012A Project P Note in the amount of \$6,336,214.
-As a result, as of December 31, 2016, the aggregate principal amount of the Series 2012A Project P Note outstanding was \$18,075,000.
-On January 30, 2017, February 27, 2017, March 31, 2017 and April 28, 2017, MEAG Power received additional advances under the Series 2012A Project P Note in the respective amounts of \$3,477,000, \$1,750,000, \$1,536,000 and \$10,578,000, respectively.
-As a result, as of April 30, 2017, the aggregate principal amount of the Series 2012A Project P Note outstanding is \$35,416,000.
+In conjunction with the amendments to the Project P Credit Agreement described under "MEAG POWER - Bulk Power Supply Operations - The Vogtle Units 3&4 Projects - Financing of Vogtle Units 3&4 Projects" herein, the maturity date of the Series 2012A Project P Note has been extended to September 25, 2018 and the maximum aggregate principal amount thereof has been reduced to \$100,000,000.
+In August 2017, MEAG Power repaid the outstanding principal amount of the Series 2012A Project P Note in the aggregate principal amount of \$49,194,000 with proceeds of a borrowing under the Project P Credit Agreement.
+Such borrowing under the Project P Credit Agreement subsequently was repaid with a portion of the payments received from Toshiba under the Guarantee Settlement Agreement Amendment.
+As a result, as of December 31, 2017 and as of April 30, 2018, the aggregate principal amount of the Series 2012A Project P Note outstanding was \$0.